 What struck me was the purity of the performance.
 This is what “live” sounds like.
 There is a close connection to the studio recording, but with various quirks and inflections.
 I remember seeing REM live several times (my favorite being the Monster tour).
-They were always trusted to give a thoroughly enjoyable concert.
-You didn’t need laser beams or background dancers, just Michael Stipe running around the stage being Michael Stipe.
+I always trusted them to give a thoroughly enjoyable concert.
+You didn’t need laser lights or background dancers, just Michael Stipe running around the stage being Michael Stipe.
 And it was fantastic.

-I was a concert fiend.
+I was a concert fiend in my youth.
 I lived for a good live show.
 But then something happened.
 Around the turn of the century, live shows stopped being the raw spectacles I knew and loved.
 They started transforming into highly choreographed musical productions.
 Band members would go through ten changes of wardrobe.
 Half-naked dancers would prance around the stage.
 They would have lighting shows and pyrotechnics that rivaled Super Bowl halftime.
-And these were ROCK shows, not pre-packaged pop crap.
+And these were ROCK shows, not pre-packaged pop garbage.
 I was left wondering, what happened to the damn music?
 Nowadays, you go to a “concert” and see artists dancing and lip-syncing to their own background recordings.
 It’s insulting.

 So at the end of this REM clip, I just sighed and shook my head.
 It’s all a sham now.
 Modern music is a mass-produced product, a melodic paste with no nutritional value.
 And this isn’t to say that I didn’t try.
 I really did.
 I tried to appreciate some of the newer music that the industry churns out, but I just couldn’t.
 It really bugs me because I am an open and willing music fan.
 I love everything from classical to calypso.
 Hell, Tom Waits is a regular on my playlists.
 I want to like new music … but I just can’t.
 All I hear is a homogenized mess.

 Of course, this is a generalized opinion and I’m sure there are artists breaking new ground out there (and damn are they hard to find).
 But I cannot get behind the flavor-of-the-week brand of modern music.
-I just want to grab the industry by its auto-tuned throat, point to any REM clip, and scream “That’s how you do it, you talentless hacks!”
+I just want to grab the industry by its auto-tuned throat, point to any REM clip, and scream “That’s how you do it!”